 More devices have given us access to RAW image files in recent years.
 A RAW image is known as an uncompressed, unedited image file.
 It keeps all data captured by the sensor, making it a much larger file, but with no quality loss and more advanced editing power.

-Take advantage of outputting images in RAW if your phone allows it.
+Take advantage of outputting images in RAW if your phone supports it.
 A RAW file will allow you to pull more details from shadows (and highlights).
 You can also control things like white balance and colors without losing quality.

 Edit your photos